istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Control traffic {#control}

-Deploy a waypoint proxy for the `review` service, using the `bookinfo-review` service account, so that any traffic going to the `review` service will be mediated by the waypoint proxy.

-{{< text bash >}}
-$ istioctl x waypoint apply --service-account bookinfo-reviews --wait waypoint default/bookinfo-reviews applied
-{{< /text >}}
+You can use the waypoint to control traffic to reviews.
 Configure traffic routing to send 90% of requests to `reviews` v1 and 10% to `reviews` v2:

 {{< tabset category-name="config-api" >}}